huaminghuangtw/Evergreen-Notes/Permanent-Notes/intentional-living.md

 > _“Life, if well lived, is long enough.” — Seneca_

-> _“I don't want to get to the end of my life and find that I just lived the length of it.
+> _“I don’t want to get to the end of my life and find that I just lived the length of it.
 I want to live the width of it as well.” — Diane Ackerman_

 > _“One day your life will flash before your eyes.
-Make sure it's worth watching.” — Gerard Way_
+Make sure it’s worth watching.” — Gerard Way_

 ---

 [@markaurelMeditations2006]

-> _“Concentrate every minute like a Roman—like a man—on doing what's in front of you with precise and genuine seriousness, tenderly, willingly, with justice.
+> _“Concentrate every minute like a Roman—like a man—on doing what’s in front of you with precise and genuine seriousness, tenderly, willingly, with justice.
 And on freeing yourself from all other distractions.”_

 > _“To affect the quality of the day, that is the highest of arts.
 Every man is tasked to make his life, even in its details, worthy of the contemplation of his most elevated and critical hour.” ― Henry David Thoreau_